nmfs-openscapes/data-academy/guided-projects/guided-project-1_covid-trends.md

 hospitalized_cases <- covid_top_10$hospitalized
 ```

+Assign the vectors of values (cases) the names of the countries, using
+the `countries` character vector.

 ``` r
 names(tested_cases) <- countries
 names(positive_cases) <- countries
 names(active_cases) <- countries
 names(hospitalized_cases) <- countries
 ```

+Divide positive cases by tested to get positivity rates - look at these
+manually, and subset the two vectors by those country names

 ``` r
 positive_cases / tested_cases